Sieep-Coding/sieep-coding.github.io/src/pages/posts/python_to_csharp.md

 Coming from Python, I was used to quick prototyping and flexibility.

-C# introduced me to new patterns that have elevated my coding practices:
+C# introduced me to new patterns:

--   **Dependency Injection:** Learning to decouple code components and manage dependencies has been transformative.
+-   **Dependency Injection:** Learning to decouple code components.

 -   **Asynchronous Programming:** C# makes async development a first-class citizen, and grasping `async/await` has helped me write more efficient, non-blocking code.
 Here's a small example: